czarandy/czarandy.github.io/_stories/2004-specters-spark.md

 "What one does not realize, and perhaps has no reason to do so, is that someone else, someone such as me, was unmistakably evil enough to have put a dose of cyanide in this apple.
 A small dose, to be sure, but one large enough to kill a man of any considerable size."

 "What?
 You're kidding!"
-James was shocked, apple still in hand, mouth still open, saliva still dripping from it."
+James was shocked, apple still in hand, mouth still open, saliva still dripping from it.

 He dropped the apple abruptly.